eramdam/better.tw/pages/markdown/donate.md

 ---
-path: '/donate'
+path: "/donate"
-title: 'Donate to Better TweetDeck'
+title: "Donate to Better TweetDeck"
 ---

 Better TweetDeck is and always will be free, without any ads.
 But that doesn't mean it's free to develop!